 NOTE: There is a non-refundable application fee of £60, which you can pay using our secure online payment facility .
 We cannot consider applications until you have paid the application fee.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Study for our specialist MSc Accounting course and boost your career prospects by developing an advanced knowledge of accounting theory and practice, and prepare for a leading role in the accountancy profession.
+- Boost your career prospects by developing an advanced knowledge of accounting theory and practice

 Further information for EU students can be found on our dedicated EU page.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 Due to the competition for places and limited availability, this course requires a deposit of £2,000 to cover non-recoverable costs and secure your place.
 The deposit will be deducted from your tuition fees when you register on the course.

 The deposit is non-refundable, except in the following situations:

 - you fail to meet the conditions of your offer (see below for further information); and/or

 - you are refused a visa or entry clearance to enter the UK (proof must be submitted)